rws10/Great_Ideas_show/README.md

 Here is a list of items that need to be done to finish the project:
 ADDITIONS
 Russell:
-- Add a contact us link on the homepage
 - Add Meta Scan to check for viruses in docs
 - Integrate Active Directory
-  * In progress.
-ITLC papers submitted.
-Waiting on approval.
+  * In progress need to add authorization

 Alex:
 - Add Filterby choice of archived and project submission